Meet Miss Jeanine

 Our guidance and discipline policy takes into the account the welfare of all children and emphasizes respect for others.
 We strongly encourage parents to listen to the Caring Discipline podcast or read Caring Discipline: Practical Tools for Nurturing Happy Families & Classrooms.
 This will benefit both the child and family.
 We are happy to recommend local parenting classes that teach strategies we will be using in our classroom.

-I will be using the following techniques:
+We will be using the following techniques:

 1. Teach/Model: I will take the time to teach and model expected behaviors and use fun role-play games to make sure children understand!